Cedar and Larch Board Samples£3.99 – £7.99 Select options

 1. How much cladding do I need to cover my house?

 When you select your softwood cladding from the Celtic Timber website, we provide options for the timber width, length, and thickness.
 Before ordering, you will need to measure the squared meterage that needs covered by the cladding and work out how many boards you will need based on the length and width selected.
+We have a helpful calculator at the top of each description which will calculate how many boards that you need to cover your given square meterage.
 It is also worth bearing in mind that both timbers will move and shrink as they dry and acclimatize.

 2. What is the difference between Larch Cladding and Western Red Cedar Cladding?

 Both larch and cedar are softwoods and have very similar coloring.
-However, cedar is the slightly harder of the two timbers and so will last longer and will generally more durable.
+However, cedar is slightly softer than larch, but is more durable and less likely to move and twist.
 As an added bonus, freshly cut cedar has a beautiful, sweet scent that is often used in air fresheners and candles.
-As a harder timber, cedar is also likely to move and shrink less than larch.

 3. What style cladding would look best on my home or business?